 Rachel saw nothing of Matthew the following day; didn’t hear him leave and didn’t hear him come home – but he must have – as she found a mug and plate, knife, fork, and spoon left to dry on the draining board the next morning.

 That night, she was in bed with a detective novel when she heard him come home.
 Glancing at the clock radio, she saw it was ten to midnight.
 He came straight upstairs and went into his room.
 Some minutes later, she heard murmuring then a louder and clearer “Amen,” then all was quiet.

 A few hours later, she was woken by an anguished cry.
 She leapt out of bed and ran across the landing just as another cry came from Matthew’s room.

 “Matthew?”
 She knocked at his door, then thought to hell with it, and opened the door.
 Fumbling for the switch, she turned the light on.
 A bare-chested Matthew was sitting up in bed, the heels of his hands in his eyes, and his fingers in his hair clawing his scalp.
 Little by little, he dragged his hands down his face and groaned.
 “What is it?” she asked, crouching down beside the bed and just managing to keep her voice steady.

 “No, you’re not.
 Want to talk about it?”

 “It?” he repeated.

-“I can’t remember it,” he told her in a flat tone.
-She knew he was lying.
+“I can’t remember it,” he told her in a flat tone and she knew he was lying.
 “I’ll be okay.
 Thanks, Rachel.
-Sorry for giving you a fright.
+Sorry for frightening you.
 Oh.”
 He rubbed his eyes.
-“Tomorrow… today, I don’t have to work, so I’ll have a lie-in.”
+“Tomorrow… today… I don’t have to work, so I’ll have a lie-in.”

 “All right.
 Goodnight.”
 Reluctant to leave him in such a state, she closed the door and returned to her room.
 As she got back into bed, she heard murmuring again.